fortesg/fortrantestgenerator/README.md

 #### 11. Compile and run your application with the capture code

-This will only work if you have added the includes and libraries of SerialBox to your build configuration, see step 1.
+This will only work if you have added the includes and libraries of SerialBox-ftg to your build configuration, see step 1.

 When the capturing is taking place, there will be messages printed to `stdout` beginning with `FTG...`.